electron/electron/docs/api/session.md

     return false
   })

-  // Optionally, retrieve previously persisted devices from a persistent store const grantedDevices = fetchGrantedDevices()
+  // Optionally, retrieve previously persisted devices from a persistent store (fetchGrantedDevices needs to be implemented by developer to fetch persisted permissions) const grantedDevices = fetchGrantedDevices()

   win.webContents.session.setDevicePermissionHandler((details) => {